yazhexu/learning-based-ris-optimization/README.md

 This project explores how optimization algorithms can be used to train neural-network models that more accurately represent real RIS systems.

-## Feature Modeling and Correlation Analysis
+## Feature Extraction and Correlation Analysis

-### 1. Physics-Informed Feature Modeling
+### 1. Physics-Informed Feature Extraction

-To avoid using the full **1664-dimensional raw RIS cascaded channel**, this project uses a physics-informed feature extractor to convert each RIS configuration into **23 interpretable descriptors**, including:
+To replace the full **1664-dimensional cascaded RIS channel**, a physics-informed feature extractor is used to derive **23 interpretable descriptors**, including:

-- **User-level SINR components:** signal power, interference power, SINR (linear & dB), estimated rate
+- **User-level SINR components:** signal power, interference power, SINR (linear and dB), estimated rate
 - **System-level metrics:** total signal power, power-balance index
-- **Channel structure:** effective condition number of the cascaded channel
+- **Channel structure:** effective condition number

-These features capture the dominant physical factors that govern RIS system performance and provide a compact, low-dimensional representation for learning.
+These descriptors capture key physical factors affecting RIS performance and provide a compact, stable representation for learning.

 ---

 ### 2. Feature–Target Correlation

-A lightweight correlation analysis is performed to identify which physics-based descriptors most strongly influence the RIS sum-rate.
+Correlation analysis is performed to quantify the influence of each descriptor on the RIS sum-rate.

 ```matlab
 % Feature–target correlation